Premises liability attorney Rick Ellsley

 At The Ellsley Law Firm, we know how drastically your life can change after a fall.
 If you’re hurt due to the carelessness of a property owner, call a Plantation slip and fall lawyer from our firm as soon as possible after your accident.
 If you’re not able to come to our office for a free consultation, we’ll come to your home, or even visit you in the hospital.
 Let our premises liability attorneys work to get you compensated while you focus on your recovery.

 How much does a slip and fall lawyer near me charge?

-In Plantation, Pembroke Pines and Davie, civil injury cases usually are taken on 'contingency,' meaning that you won't pay a thing until and unless your attorney procures a settlement on your behalf or wins at trial.
+In Plantation, civil injury cases usually are taken on 'contingency,' meaning that you won't pay a thing until and unless your attorney procures a settlement on your behalf or wins at trial.

 When should I contact a premises liability attorney?

 You should contact a slip and fall lawyer as soon as possible after your accident.
 Do not talk about the incident or sign anything until you consult with counsel.
 Decisions you make early on could drastically impact a future lawsuit.